Practice Areas

 FCPA and Corporate Compliance

 The firm regularly assists US companies in formulating corporate compliance strategies.
-Including assistance in negotiations with agents distributors, due diligence, drafting of training manuals and policies.
+Including assistance in negotiations with agents, distributors, due diligence, drafting of training manuals and policies; setting up compliance programs, investigation of violations and voluntary disclosure processes on behalf of numerous clients.